syntro-opensource/silvershare/README.md

 ## Introduction
-This provides a drop-in solution which allows content editors to see what information is used when a page or dataobject (which is used as a page) is shared on a socialmedia platform or any application which uses OpenGraph schema.
+This module provides a drop-in solution which allows content editors to see what information is used when a page or dataobject (which is used as a page) is shared on a socialmedia platform or any application which uses OpenGraph schema.

 Developers can apply the extension to dataobjects which are used as pages, enabling editors to control each shared link specifically